aymenfurter/azure-transcript-search-openai-demo/README.md

-# azure-upskiller
+# Upskiller
-A chatbot that can help you with your Azure upskilling!
+Dedicated to guiding you through the vast expanse of Azure-related content